-Introduction: Acupuncture is a technique that uses small needles to apply pressure to specific points on the body.
+Introduction: Acupuncture uses small needles to apply pressure to specific points on the body.

-Small randomized controlled trials have studied acupuncture and relief from hot flashes in both cancer-free women and breast cancer survivors.
+Small randomized controlled trials have studied acupuncture and relief from hot flashes in breast cancer survivors and women never diagnosed with cancer.
 In these trials, women were randomly assigned to get true acupuncture or sham (fake) acupuncture.
 With sham acupuncture, the needles are placed at non-acupuncture points on the body.

 To date, study findings are mixed.
-Some studies have shown acupuncture reduced hot flashes more than the sham treatment, while others have found no difference between the two.
+Some studies have shown acupuncture reduced hot flashes more than a sham treatment, while others have found no difference between the two.

 Learn more about acupuncture.